 Together, these components gather information to bring back to the network requester.

 Related Content: What is an SNMP Community String?

 Collecting this data can help IT professionals keep their finger on the pulse of all their managed devices and applications.
 Every device within the network can be queried in real time with SNMP, TCP, and other types of probes for their performance metrics.
 When thresholds for certain values are exceeded, software can alert system administrators of the issue, allowing them to drill in to the data and troubleshoot a solution.

 For organizations' IT departments looking to harness the power of SNMP, it's imperative to have network monitoring software that is up for the task.
 Intermapper uses SNMP probes to query network devices for their management information base (MIB) variables.
 As a leading network monitoring software choice, Intermapper has 100s of built-in network probes to give you a wide variety of data about your network performance.
+And it works with its latest version, SNMPv3.
 Users also have the ability to create their own custom probes.
 The ability to create custom probes enables SNMP-speaking devices to deliver device status updates in a way that enhances the overall quality of network monitoring and management.